-You can also use Weekdone weekly reporting tools to monitor your employees from your computer, tablet of smart-phone.
+You can also use Weekdone Team Compass for weekly reporting to monitor your employees from your computer, tablet of smart-phone.
 Weekdone uses the PPP (Plans, Progress, Problems) methodology that gives you an advantage managing both remote and local teams.

 How remote working gives you an edge.

 Having some or all of your staff work from home has many advantages.
 One of which is the reduction of office costs.
 Considering the price of good office space and supplies, having a virtual team will save you a lot of money.

 As Remote.co tells us, employees will save a lot of time by not commuting and they'll be a lot more productive and healthy.
 Remote workers take fewer sickdays and are happier.
 Not to mention that this sort of work is a lot more eco-friendly.